saltvedt/saltvedt.github.com/_posts/2013-08-20-check-syntax-ansible-playbooks.md

 title: Check syntax of all ansible playbooks
 ---

-Here is a one-line basc script for checking if all your ansible playbooks have correct YAML syntax.
+Here is a one-line bash script for checking if all your ansible playbooks have correct YAML syntax.

     find . -name '*.yml' -not -path './roles/*/files/*' | xargs -t -n1 ansible-playbook --syntax-check -i staging